CuriousCoder25/_CityLink_legacy/README.md

 ## Features

 - Report problems with photos and videos.
-- Automatically send complaints to the right local government.
+- Automatically send complaints to the right local government panel.
 - Track the status of complaints.
 - Receive notifications about emergencies like floods or fires.
 - View city-wide statistics on complaints and progress.